flow-state-coop/docs/docs/platform/flow-councils/002-council-membership.md

 ---
 slug: /flow-councils/launch
-description: How to Council Membership works.
+description: How to Council Membership works
 ---

 # Council Membership
 A **Council** is the set of wallet addresses that may cast votes in a Flow Council round.
 The round administrator define a **voting policy** when a round is created:

 1. **Who can vote** – a member list of Ethereum addresses